finos/open-resource-broker/docs/root/cli/template-commands.md

 # Template Management Commands

-The template management commands provide CRUD (Create, Read, Update, Delete) operations for compute templates in the Open Host Factory Plugin.
+The template management commands provide CRUD (Create, Read, Update, Delete) operations for compute templates in the Open Resource Broker.
 These commands use the TemplateConfigurationManager as the single source of truth.

 ## Available Commands